 Can we all just spend a little time during the next few crucial months and talk about “US” moving forward?
 For starters lets start talking about the world we want to leave to our kids and grandkids for the next 76 years.
 Yes, there is plenty of reasons to yell.
 But, that usually stymies growth.
 Plus, we all learn more when we listen.
 By communicating with one another we will probably learn that we are all more alike than we are different.

-243 years.
-Hopefully you don’t have to work.
+Hopefully you don’t have to work today.
 If you do, I hope you are getting holiday pay.
 If not talk to your representative.
 If you don’t have one, you’re on your own then.

 Enjoy the parades, barbecues, beers, and remember those fireworks that the vast majority of us will hear today are to remind US of the sound of the battlefields then, now, and sadly tomorrow for our freedom.

 Say thanks to the people in uniforms at the parade.
 It will warm their hearts and yours to know that you do care about them and what they did for all of US.